Deploying Cluster Bring-Up WEB Framework

 - Mode: Beginner.

-- In the Virtual Manager GUI, select "Change Boot Order".
-Then move disk image created in step 4 to the top of the list ahead of Clonezilla (CDROM).
+- In the Virtual Manager GUI, select "Change Boot Order" and place (SATA) disk image first instead of Clonezilla (CDROM).

 - In the Virtual Manager GUI, select "Force off" and "Start VM".